Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 base rate: The average outcome for an event over time.
 They’re like batting averages for life, and they work best with big sample sizes.
-For example, if you’re starting a business, avoid the restaurant business where margins are low and competition is high. be prepared bee browsing bike-shed Effect: A group of people working on a project will fight over the most trivial ideas.
+For example, if you’re starting a business, avoid the restaurant business where margins are low and competition is high. be prepared bee browsing bike shed Effect: A group of people working on a project will fight over the most trivial ideas.
 They’ll ignore what’s complicated.
 They’ll focus too much on easy-to-understand ideas at the expense of important, but hard to talk about ideas.
-For example, instead of approving plans for a complicated spaceship, the team would argue over the color of the astronaut’s uniforms. biographies -- Profiles in Courage https://en.wikipedia.org/wiki/Profiles_in_Courage bonnes et mauvaises cartes brain rot https://en.wikipedia.org/wiki/Brain_rot brand -- 6 what's? = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand broken window theory bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
+For example, instead of approving plans for a complicated spaceship, the team would argue over the color of the astronaut’s uniforms. biographies -- Profiles in Courage https://en.wikipedia.org/wiki/Profiles_in_Courage bonnes et mauvaises cartes brain rot https://en.wikipedia.org/wiki/Brain_rot broken window theory bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
 Unreasonable or constantly changing directives and deadlines.
 Singling out individuals.
 “Mobbing,” in which a group of people gang up on an individual bullying = repeated pattern of offensive, intimidating, or hostile behavior(s) or language, often by a strong or other person of authority.
 Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture”